if-x/drc-matic-childnode/README.md

 The contract will check the user's total assets value in DRC, and find out the fraction of their total they are withdrawing.

 That fraction of their DR-POD holding will then be withdrawn.
-The contract will calculate the amount of DR-POD will be burned and proceed the withdraw by the DR-POD amount.
-Details of DR-POD withdrawal is [here](#internal-function-withdraw-by-dr-pod-amount).
+The contract will calculate the amount of DR-POD will be burned and proceed the withdrawal of the DR-POD amount.
+Details of DR-POD withdrawal are [here](#internal-function-withdraw-by-dr-pod-amount).

 ### Method 2: Withdraw a certain percentage of user's holding

 User can also enter a percentage of their holding they want to withdraw from the DR vault.

 The percentage of their DR-POD holding will then be withdrawn.
-The contract will calculate the amount of DR-POD will be burned and proceed the withdraw by the DR-POD amount.
-Details of DR-POD withdrawal is [here](#internal-function-withdraw-by-dr-pod-amount).
+The contract will calculate the amount of DR-POD will be burned and proceed the withdrawal of the DR-POD amount.
+Details of DR-POD withdrawal are [here](#internal-function-withdraw-by-dr-pod-amount).

 ### Internal function: Withdraw by DR-POD amount

 Both withdrawal methods are using the DR-POD amount to withdraw users holding.

-The function takes the input amount of DR-POD, and calculates the fraction it is to the total amount of DR-POD in the vault.
-And this is the value of the fraction of each portfolio asset will be withdrawn.
+The function takes the input amount of DR-POD, and calculates the fraction of the total amount of DR-POD in the vault.
+This is the value of the corresponding fraction of each asset in the portfolio that will be withdrawn.

 For each portfolio asset, the withdrawal fraction of it will first be converted to WETH.
-Then the WETH will be further converted to DRC and send to the user.
+Then the WETH will be further converted to DRC and sent to the user.

 Note: A 1% fee will be applied at the time of withdrawal, which helps fund the portfolio strategy rebalancing and development of the Digital Reserve.
 Fees are sent to the DRC Foundation Fund Multi-sig Wallet.